johnpeart/johnpeart.github.io/src/posts/blogpost/2019-04-20-eurovision-first-listens.md

   commentary: |
     To describe this as a rejected X-Factor winner’s single does not do justice to this entry from these fair shores.

     The [polls already show](https://mobile.twitter.com/britainelects/status/863010662066343938) that lots of the UK want out of Eurovision.
-The least the Beeb could do is not fan the flames of such idiocy with entries like this![^gbr]
+The least the Beeb could do is not fan the flames of such idiocy with entries like this!

     In fairness to the artist, the vocal is very good — I just wish the BBC would stop churning out such boring songs.